al5ina5/textbase-site/pages/docs/index.md

 Your `textbase.js` website is alive.
 ```

-To start developing your application run `npm run dev`.
+To start developing your application run `npm start`.
 This starts the development server on a random url, such as `http://localhost:59321`.
+You can set a specific port by setting [custom options](/docs/options).

 So far, we get: